 The first six months in a new role typically influences whether an employee stays for the long term, making induction and the onboarding process crucial.

-An effective induction or period of preceptorship can help employees to perform at their best from the start.
+An effective induction or period of preceptorship can help employees hit the ground running.
 Integrating staff into your organisation and setting out what is expected of everyone in a clear and consistent way can help the bedding-in process.

-Effective mentoring, senior support, structured appraisals and a supportive learning environment all lead them to be able to be as productive as possible in their roles.
+Effective mentoring, senior support, structured appraisals and a supportive learning environment are all effective ways of supporting new starters and will help staff to be as productive as possible in their roles.